DavideBruner/DavideBruner/README.md

 <br />

-Hi, i'm [Davide Bruner](https://dbruner.me/), a passionate self-taught full stack web developer and a freelance software engineer from Italy 🍕
+Hi, I am [Davide Bruner](https://dbruner.me/), a passionate self-taught full stack web developer and a freelance software engineer from Italy 🍕
 <img height="20" src="https://c.tenor.com/FoCsxk0SP2UAAAAC/italian-hand-italian-hands.gif">

+I went through different companies and company acquisitions in the last 8 years, and currently I'm working (remotely) as freelance consultant.

-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and div quality of the things I build.
+My passion for software lies from the very beginning with dreaming up ideas and making them come true with great user interfaces, that's why I truly ❤️ 𝑭𝒓𝒐𝒏𝒕-𝒆𝒏𝒅 𝑫𝒆𝒗𝒆𝒍𝒐𝒑𝒎𝒆𝒏𝒕.

+I enjoy participate in various hackathons (like [theBigHack](https://2021.thebighack.makerfairerome.eu/it/)) with my fellows 🏆 and code open-source projects in my spare time.

-I am also an open-source enthusiast and maintainer, especially in the Drupal community.
+I am an open-source enthusiast and maintainer, especially in the Drupal community.

 - 💻  Any freelance work? do [reach me](mailto:davidebruner@hotmail.it)
 - 💬  Ask me about anything, i am happy to help 🙂